Detroit Public Schools Community District: Emergency financial management

 In January 2009 Governor of Michigan Jennifer Granholm installed Robert Bobb as the emergency manager of DPS.
 She used Public Act 72 to appoint an emergency manager.
-In May 2011, Roy Roberts was appointed DPS's emergency manager by Governor Rick Snyder.
-By the time Roberts was appointed the DPS deficit was $686.5 million.
+Bobb closed 29 schools at the end of the 2008-2009 school year in order to save about $14 million per year.
+In November 2009, voters passed a $500.5 million construction bond issue that would rebuild and replace eight schools, renovate and demolish several others.
+This restructuring physically changed much of the district.

 In September 2011, a new statewide district, Education Achievement Authority, was to take over some of Detroit's failing schools as selected by the emergency manager with up to 16 expected.
 The deficit was $763.7 million by the end of the 2013–2014 fiscal year, and at that time its long-term debt was $2.1 billion.
 On January 13, 2015, Darnell Earley was appointed as the new emergency manager for the school district by Snyder.

 Highland Park Community High School of Highland Park Schools closed in 2015, and at that time DPS assumed responsibility for high school education of students in Highland Park, Michigan.

-From 1999 to 2016 the State of Michigan controlled DPS for all except three years, when the elected DPS board was in control.

 By January 2016 various DPS teachers made complaints about health and safety issues at DPS schools.
 DPS teachers were striking in various "sickouts" that resulted in schools closing.
 At that time DPS staff members were uploading images of poor conditions at DPS schools to Twitter, using the tag @teachDetroit.

 In 2016 a hearing was scheduled for Norman Shy of Franklin, owner of Allstate Sales, a DPS vendor of school supplies.
 The associated court filings reflect a total of 12 DPS principals and 1 administrator allegedly conspired with Shy in a scheme to fill their own wallets by approving invoices for supplies the schools never received.
 The alleged corruption started in 2002 and did not end until January 2015.
 For over 13 years, Shy billed DPS $5 million with $2.7 million feeding the corruption ring.
 The principals and administrator received kickbacks of more than $900,000.

-In 2016 the Michigan Legislature created the Detroit Public Schools Community District to replace the original Detroit Public Schools, which exists to repay debts.
-By September 2023, there students were 51,000 students enrolled in the district.
+As of March 2016, financial matters were under the control of a Transition Manager appointed by Governor Snyder, retired bankruptcy judge Steven Rhodes.
+The financial crisis was ultimately resolved when the state used $617 million to create a new district for operational and administrative purposes, Detroit Public Schools Community District.
+The old district, Detroit Public Schools, remained as a financial entity to pay off debt.
+By September 2023, there were 51,000 students enrolled in the district.
 The district has an elected school board.